Levi Strauss & Co. research snapshot

 LEVI AI Stock Analysis

-LEVI AI stock analysis currently reads Levi Strauss & Co. as an improving branded apparel business with a recognized global brand, rising direct-to-consumer participation, and better margins, but with meaningful fashion, tariff, consumer, and leverage risk.
-At the July 12, 2026 research cutoff, the latest verified close used here was $24.31 and market capitalization was about $9.36 billion.
-The question is whether the Levi’s brand, DTC growth, Beyond Yoga, and operating leverage can compound faster than the market expects without a costly inventory or consumer slowdown.
+LEVI AI stock analysis reads Levi Strauss & Co. as an improving branded apparel business with a globally recognized denim brand, rising direct-to-consumer share, expanding margins, and a second consecutive guidance raise, but with real fashion, tariff, consumer, and debt risks.
+At the August 2026 research cutoff, the latest verified close used here was $24.52 and market capitalization was about $9.44 billion.
+The core question is whether the Levi’s brand, DTC and e-commerce growth, women’s and tops expansion, and Beyond Yoga can keep compounding faster than the market expects without a consumer or inventory stumble.
 This page is informational research and not investment advice.

 Current price